andreacorra/andreacorra.github.io/_pages/research.md

 The [BearConnect project](https://bearconnect.org/) aims at studying the functional connectivity and ecological sustainability of European ecological networks, brown bear as a case study.

-Together with my PhD supervisors, we are collaborating with data and expertise in two studies:
+Together with my PhD supervisors, we are collaborating with data and expertise in two studies within the BearConnect project:
-1. Impacts of climate change on brown bears.
-Lead by: [Pablo Lucas](https://www.researchgate.net/profile/Pablo_Lucas)
+1. "Direct and indirect impacts of climate change and land use change over biodiversity: a case of study with the brown bear in Europe".
+Lead by [Pablo Lucas](https://www.researchgate.net/profile/Pablo_Lucas).
+Check the abstract [here](https://lifewithbears.eu/book-of-abstracts/).

-2. Bear dispersal.
-Lead by: [Femke Pflüger](https://www.researchgate.net/profile/Femke_Pflueger)
+2. Dispersal within a reintroduced brown bear population in Trentino, Italy.
+Lead by [Femke Pflüger](https://www.researchgate.net/profile/Femke_Pflueger)

 <br>
 <br>